Icinga/icingaweb2/doc/testing.md

 ## Writing tests for icinga

-Icinga has it's own base test which let you simple require libraries, testing database and form.
+Icinga has it's own base test which lets you easily require libraries, testing database and form functionality.
 The class resides in library/Icinga/Test.
-If you write test, just subclass BaseTestCase.
+If you write a test, just subclass BaseTestCase.

 ### Default test header

-Before write a test you should inclide the base test first
+Before writing a test you should include the base test first

     // @codingStandardsIgnoreStart
     require_once realpath(__DIR__ . '/../../../../../library/Icinga/Test/BaseTestCase.php');